Watch Pattie Cakes’ Film Mary Janes and Network with Local canna-preneurs

 ‘We’ll have a panel of 12 to 15 women from San Diego who work in the cannabis industry,” says Pattie.
 “They’ll be presented to the audience and interviewed briefly, so people have a chance to understand what they do.
 And after the movie’s over, we’ll have a separate room where the women will go be able to talk to people who’ve attended the movie and answer any questions.
 We’re trying to break down stereotypes and help people understand that cannabis is not scary, and the typical stoner isn’t who you think it is.”

-This event marks a soft launch for Pattie Cakes, but in July, Pattie will officially debut her business by hosting a cannabis and autism symposium, bringing together professionals from both fields for panel discussions and a presentation to help people understand the benefit of using cannabis to treat autism.
+This exciting event marks a soft launch for Pattie Cakes.
+In July, Pattie will officially debut her business by hosting a cannabis and autism symposium, bringing together professionals from both fields for panel discussions and a presentation to help people understand the benefit of using cannabis to treat autism.

 Don’t Wait to purchase your tickets!